birkoss/ukulele-ionic2/readme.md

 * Quiz - Allow to choose which position to use

 * Quiz - When not using positions, no NOT repeat the question (if 1 AND 2 are favorited)

+* Notes list - When changing clef, use that clef as the default segment in the notes detail